-The computer room has 7 computers and chairs for 10 people in it.
+The computer room and computer area on the public floor has 13 computers and chairs for 15 people.

 Quiet Reading Room

 The quiet reading room is located in the south east corner of the library.
 It has 3 lounge chairs as well as 2 tables with 8 chairs for customer use.
 The reference automobile repair books are displayed in this room as are the periodicals.
 Native American art by Enoch Haney and a calligraphy message from a community in Japan are the major art in the room.
 Several green plants make this an attractive space.